influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

   ## List of field names to extract from JSON and add as string fields
   # string_fields = []

-  ## gjson query path to specify a specific chunk of JSON to be parsed with the above configuration
+  ## gjson query path to specify a specific chunk of JSON to be parsed with
-  ## if not specified, the whole file will be parsed.
+  ## the above configuration.
+If not specified, the whole file will be parsed.
   ## gjson query paths are described here:
   # json_query = ""